Terms of Service

 9. Your Responsibilities

 9.1 Accurate information.
-You represent that all information you provide (property address, parcel ID, name, email, ownership status, prior-roll value if you supply it) is accurate.
+You represent that all information you provide (property address, parcel ID, name, email, ownership status, prior assessed value if you supply it) is accurate.

 9.2 Cooperation.
-You agree to (a) respond within 5 business days to any written request from us for supporting information, (b) forward any BAR correspondence you receive to team@fairmark.us within 5 business days, and (c) not contact the BAR separately about the same grievance without first notifying us.
+You agree to (a) respond within 5 business days to any written request from us for supporting information, (b) forward any Board of Assessors or BOE correspondence you receive to team@fairmark.us within 5 business days, and (c) not contact the Board of Assessors or BOE separately about the same appeal without first notifying us.

 9.3 Authority.
-You represent that you have authority to sign the RP-524 authorization page on behalf of all owners of record.
+You represent that you have authority to sign the agent-designation authorization on behalf of all owners of record.

 9.4 No duplicate filing.
-You agree not to file a competing grievance for the same property and assessment year.
+You agree not to file a competing appeal for the same property and assessment year.

 9.5 Keep payment method current.
 If your saved payment method expires or is canceled before the Charging Event, you agree to update it promptly when notified.
 This obligation survives until the Charging Event resolves (charge collected, charge waived, or claim cycle closed).